-Orleans Primary School has three members of staff who are fully trained first aiders (Iona Medland, Amanda Johnson and Charley Taylor) There are other staff who have attended a one-day first aid course.
+Orleans Primary School has five members of staff who are fully trained first aiders (Iona Medland, Marie Simon, Loretta Lau, Lorena Aguilar and Charley Taylor.
 All club providers are expected to be first aid trained and carry their own first aid kit.
 In an emergency, a first aid bag is available from the school office.
 Club organisers should keep their own register and are shown where the children's emergency contact details are kept in the office.